Building Bridges to C++

 For the purpose of compilers, C’s ABI is just the parameter-passing convention of the platform your program targets.
 Unix-like systems follow the ELF object file conventions.
 Each CPU architecture has an ELF or System V supplement that specifies struct layouts, parameter passing and object file definitions.

-Compilers implement these processor-specific conventions.
-With x86-64, for example, this entails recursively categorizing the fields of structs that appear as function parameters into POINTER, INTEGER and SSE classes and mapping those classes to available general-purpose and SSE2 registers.
-It’s fairly involved and in the weeds, but C abstracts these concerns from the user.
+Peruse the x86-64 System V ABI for details on processor-specific conventions.
+C abstracts these concerns from the user.
 If you code against the C language, your software should compile for many operating systems and hardware architectures.

 Languages provide a way to define C-layout structs.
 Compilers implement the parameter-passing conventions for each target.
 Voilà.
 C interoperability.